-During the year ended December 31, 2020, the Company granted 3,225,000 incentive stock options to certain directors, officers, employees and consultants at exercise prices ranging from CAD\$0.10 to CAD\$0.20 per share, and have an expiry date five years from the date of grant.
+During the three months ended March 31, 2021, the Company granted 1,600,000 incentive stock options to consultants, directors, and officers at exercise prices of CAD\$0.16 per share and have an expiry date five years from the date of grant.
+All options, except 200,000 options granted to an investor relationship consultant, were vested at issuance.
+The options granted to the investor relationship consultant are vested in four instalments (every six months after issuance).